 AuthBridge’s politically exposed person (PEP) screening solution

 Our PEP screening solution or PEP Check assumes that a PEP doesn’t lose influence even after they no longer hold the position of influence.
 Due to informal relationship of PEPs with each other in India, it becomes significant to identify them while hiring and making an aware decision while onboarding as trying to fire them after they have been employed could get very tricky.

-With the list of PEPs around the world growing every day – individuals moving into new roles, becoming part of new families – it becomes crucial to be aware of these changes.
-Taking help of an expert who knows nitty gritties of compliance and have the best resources available to identify PEPs becomes the need of the hour.
+With the list of PEPs around the world growing every day – individuals moving into new roles, and becoming part of new families – it becomes crucial to be aware of these changes.
+Taking the help of an expert who knows the nitty gritty of compliance and has the best resources available to identify PEPs becomes the need of the hour.